GoogleContainerTools/skaffold/docs/content/en/docs/pipeline-stages/deployers.md

 The `deploy` section in the Skaffold configuration file, `skaffold.yaml`, controls how Skaffold builds artifacts.
 To use a specific tool for deploying artifacts, add the value representing the tool and options for using the tool to the `deploy` section.
-You may even use different tools at the same time.
+You may even use a combination of each available deployment approach at the same time.

 For a detailed discussion on Skaffold configuration, see [Skaffold Concepts]({{< relref "/docs/design/config.md" >}}) and